soph-lin/tabpet/README.md

 ## Overview

-TabPet is an innovative Chrome extension that reimagines browser tabs as an interactive virtual pet environment.
-Unlike traditional Chrome extensions, TabPet implements a full-fledged game engine architecture, pushing the boundaries of what's possible within browser extension constraints.
+TabPet is a cool lil Chrome Extension that adds a pet to your browser, complete with a game-engine inspired architecture and cute Easter eggs.

 ## Features